 Organisations that accept card payments are responsible for the security of customers’ payment information and must comply with the PCI DSS (Payment Card Industry Data Security Standard).

-The PCI DSS is technically complex, with 12 compliance requirements based on common information security practices.
+The PCI DSS is complex, with 12 compliance requirements based on common information security practices.

 The key to compliance is identifying and securing the points where cardholder information could be compromised.
-These might include compromised card readers, paper stored in a filing cabinet, a weak database or a secret tap into your wireless network.
+These might include compromised card readers, hard copies of records in a filing cabinet, a weak database or a network vulnerability.

-There are nine types of SAQ that apply in different circumstances:
+There are different types of SAQ that apply in different circumstances: